BinaryMuse/teachers-pet/README.md

 * `describe` - set up context, useful for describing a group of tests or making them share `beforeEach`/`afterEach` hooks
 * `xdescribe` - like `describe`, but mark all child tests as pending (they will be skipped)
+* `fdescribe` - like `describe`, but makes tests inside focused; focused tests only run if they have as many "f"s as the other highest-used `fdescribe` or `fit` in the test suite.
+You can use up to six "f"s.
 * `it` - create a test; throw an exception from the test function to make the test fail
 * `xit` - like `it`, but mark the test as pending (it will be skipped)
+* `fit` - like `it`, but makes the test focused; focused tests only run if they have as many "f"s as the other highest-used `fdescribe` or `fit` in the test suite.
+You can use up to six "f"s.
 * `beforeEach` - run some code before each test
 * `afterEach` - run some code after each test